 ‘Tub od pit’ stands ‘give me toy’

-‘Jo lin kot’ gets coded as ‘life and death’, then find of which one of the following depicts ‘is’ in this pattern of coding and decoding?
+‘Jo lin kot’ gets coded as ‘life and death’, then find out which one of the following depicts ‘is’ in this pattern of coding and decoding.

 12. Using numbers for Z= 2197 and R= 729.
 How can we denote ‘J’ in that code?